PhillipRothenbeck/tsunami_lab/documentation/source/chapters/assignment_5.rst

         return 1;
     }

-finally it writes the data into the file and deletes it's pointers.
+finally it writes the data into the file and deletes it's pointers:

 .. code-block:: c++